Deutzia gracilis aka Japanese Snowflower

 Japanese Snowflower, Slender Deutsia, Slender Pride Of Rochester

-How to care for Japanese Snowflower
+How difficult is it to take care of Japanese Snowflower

 If you're looking for a plant that offers a moderate level of challenge, Japanese Snowflower is a great choice to test your gardening skills.